 EDUCATION, LICENSES & CERTIFICATIONS

 The majority of work I do comes from client and advisor referrals.
-I do not release the names of my clients as the work I do is highly confidential.
+I do not release the names of my clients as the work I do can be highly confidential.
 Below are testimonials written by some of whom I have worked closely with over the years.